alessiofrittoli/react-top-loader/README.md

 It provides status and methods needed to easly handle continuous progress update.

-This hook is internally used by [`TopLoaderProvider`](#toploaderprovider) Component but is exported for custom implementations.
+This hook is internally used by [`TopLoaderProvider`](#toploaderprovider) Component but it is exported for custom implementations.

 <details>